alturiak/nio-smith/PLUGINS.md

     - week,
     - day or
     - hour
-- ❌ hook into other room-events
+- ❌ not hook into other room-events
-- ❌ be moved from single-file to directory while retaining existing data
+- ❌ not be moved from single-file to directory while retaining existing data

 ## Plugins must
 - ✔ use async
 - ✔ instantiate `Plugin` as `plugin`
+- ✔ be uniquely named and use the plugin-name as file-name (`plugins/sample.py` OR `plugins/sample/sample.py`)
-- ❌ use `time.sleep()` - please use `asyncio.sleep()` instead
+- ❌ not use `time.sleep()` - please use `asyncio.sleep()` instead

 ## Plugins should
 - ✔ raise `ImportError`s with meaningful messages for missing 3rd-party modules